Province V of the Episcopal Church

 EMM welcomes refugees, educates communities, and mobilizes congregations to advocate for the protection and rights of all migrants.
 In 2021, Episcopal Migration Ministries and its network of local affiliates welcomed over 830 refugees and 488 SIV’s (Special Immigrant Visa) from 24 countries in 12 communities.
 Join EMM's mailing list to learn more.

-EMM hosts an Asylum and Detention Ministry Network that meets virtually on the fourth Wednesday of every month.
+EMM hosts a Migration Response Network that meets virtually on the fourth Wednesday of every month.
 The Ministry Network’s collaborative work and conversation focus on best practice-sharing in areas of direct service, organizing, advocacy actions, Christian formation and worship resources, and community education to protect asylum, promote humane and dignified alternatives to detention, and to support asylum seekers and those harmed by the immigration detention system.
 Register to attend meetings here.

 Neighbor to Neighbor